terminusdb/terminuscms-docs/how-to/use-the-clients/javascript-client/run-woql-query.md

 # Run a WOQl Query
-How to connect to an existing database using the TerminusDB JavaScript Client
+*A quick example showing you how to query using WOQL*

-Assuming you have [connected with the JavaScript Client](./connect-to-javascript-client.md), connecting to a database, create e schema and insert data, now you would like to query you data
+Assuming you have [connected with the JavaScript Client](./connect-to-javascript-client.md), have a database, added a schema and some data, you now would like to query the database.

-The example code below show a simple query that return all you databse triples
+The example code below shows a simple query that returns all of the database's triples

 ```js
     const runQuery = async () => {